totorogendut/fundme/README.md

 npm i fundme --save
 ```

-_This library is still work in progress, not ready for production!
+_This library is still work in progress and an experimental project, not ready for production!
 Tested and worked using Webpack with ES Module import._

 ### Get Started with Web Monetization API